Back to Blog

 Discover more

 Mehdi was able to fund his first location from his own resources until he turned a profit.
-For his second location he secured investor capital.
-This was possible because he was able to demonstrate clearly his ability to run a profitable business in his first location, which made it easier to secure outside investors.
+For his second location, he secured investor capital.
+This was possible because he was able to clearly demonstrate his ability to run a profitable business in his first location, which made it easier to secure outside investors.

 Make sure your insurance and taxes are in order

 The thought of doing taxes and insurance forms can send most people to sleep.
-However they are the most vital parts of the business to get in order.
-In his interview, Medhi explains the three broad types of insurance you may need:
+However, they are the most vital parts of the business to get in order—especially before securing outside investment.

 • Insurance mandated by your landlord to protect everything on the premises.